epsy/clize/docs/faq.rst

-For the first point, Clize could have accepted an argument that said "do as if that parameter was keyword-only and make it a named parameter on the CLI" (and in fact it used to), but that would have Clize behave according to a signature *and a bunch of things above it*, which was a concept it was trying to steer away from.
+For the first point, Clize could have accepted an argument that said "do as if that parameter was keyword-only and make it a named parameter on the CLI" (and in fact it used to), but that would have Clize behave according to a signature *and a bunch of things around it*, which is a concept it tries to steer away from.

 For the second, some tooling would be necessary to specify how exactly a decorator affected a wrapped function's parameters.

-Modifying and making signatures more useful was both complex enough and independent from command-line argument parsing that it was made a separate library as `sigtools`.
+Modifying and making signatures more useful was both enough complex and independent from command-line argument parsing that it was made a separate library as `sigtools`.

 So there you have it, `sigtools` helps you add keyword-only parameters on Python 2, and helps decorators specify how they alter parameters on decorated functions.
-All Clize sees is the finished accurate signature.
+All Clize sees is the finished accurate signature from which it infers a CLI.

 .. _faq mutual exclusive flag: